thomashoffmann1979/lettersorter/README.md

 # sorter

 This program is the sorter client and sorter dispatcher for letter sorter machines.
 The dispatcher receives sorting informations from an erp or an ocr service.
+Every sorter client searches for a dispatcher on the same network.
+If found it connects to them.
+If the dispatcher receives and container id for the client, the client will informed about that id.
+The client open the specific board if the id will be read by the connected barcode scanner.

 ## Install Client on PI